SolidLabResearch/miravi-a-linked-data-viewer/README.md

 For testing we use [Cypress](https://www.cypress.io/).

-1. Prepare and start the Community Solid Server with the available pods as explained in the [Testing with local pods section](#testing-with-local-pods).
+1. Prepare and start the Community Solid Server with the available pods as explained in [Using the local pods](#using-the-local-pods).

    ```bash
    npm run prepare:pods && npm run start:pods
    ```

-   Keep the server running.
+   Keep this process running and continue in a new terminal window.

 2. Start the Web application